Spring Scavenger Hunt For Kids

 After a long winter, it feels so good to get outdoors again as soon as spring arrives.
 Everything is getting greener and it’s lovely to see the buds and blossom coming out on the trees.
-Of course, this year it has felt even more special after a winter lockdown.
+At least this year we’re not emerging after a dreaded winter lockdown.

 If you’re looking for an easy activity to make family walks more fun, try incorporating a spring scavenger hunt.
-It takes almost no planning or prep, adds a much-needed motivational element to the walk, and gets the kids exploring nature and really looking to see what’s around them.
+It takes almost no planning or prep, adds a much-needed motivational element to get outdoors, and gets the kids exploring nature and really looking to see what’s around them.
 You can also take the list with you on a bike ride or to the park.

 Going on a Spring Scavenger Hunt